PixelSculptor/master-thesis/README.md

 This is another variety of message passing pattern which allows cloud architect defines priority metric to compute for target customer.
 Rest of metrics are computed by second SQS and Lambda.

 ![Priority Queue Pattern](./diagrams/Priority_queue_pattern.png)

+## Master Thesis Analysis

+These patterns are included in practical part of master thesis **_Effectivenes Analysis of Serverless Design Patterns based on AWS Lambda_** under the guidance of the supervisor **PhD Michał Kalewski** on **Poznan University of Technology (PUT)**.
+Some of these patterns were used to check performance effectiveness of serverless computing, comparing monolith processing with parallelized processing (fanout patterns).
+There were measured: **billing duration, init time and used memory and of course total costs** especially to check how processing time changes in relation to the Lambda functions memory configuration.
+It was also tested whether and how the performance of the patterns changes depending on the change of trigger (entry Lambda vs SNS event notification).
+Due to similar processing times for _Fanout_, _Messaging Pattern_ and _Priority Queue Pattern_, these models served to theoretical analysis how we can increase scalablity, availability and resilience of serverless systems in addition to performance using different approaches.

 ## CI/CD Workflow